 Next Steps

 Knowing what happens to a 401(k) when someone dies, you can make the necessary arrangements for your account.
-If you have any questions about beneficiary designations or death and retirement planning aspects, don’t hesitate to contact us.
+If you have any questions about beneficiary designations or death and retirement planning, please get in touch with us.
 We’re here to help make the process as smooth as possible for you and your loved ones.

 Request A Quote